Andrew Hordes is a composer of modern

 Gershwin, Brahms, Debussy and Tchaikovsky.
 There are elements of jazz, blues, and tango influenced by Grusin, Emerson and Piazolla.
 The music is intended to be melodic and accessible

 to the listener.
-Each composition paints a musical portrait based upon an inspiration or background story.
-The listener of course, is invited to attribute their own feelings and
+Each composition paints a musical portrait based upon an inspiration or story.

 collaborator with Robert Moog).
 More recently he attended classes at The New England Conservatory of Music and at Julliard while maintaining a busy schedule as a Cardiac Electrophysiologist.
 He

-now resides in the High Country in North Carolina and is working on a Master of fine arts degree in music compostion at the Vermont College of Fine Arts.
+now resides in the High Country in North Carolina and has completed a Master of fine arts degree in music compostion at the Vermont College of Fine Arts in 2018.